 Roberta: I think it’s slowly turning around, but not fast enough.

 Ryan: I don’t know.
-We’re still teaching to a test and that’s not on the test because that doesn’t get you a job.
+We’re still teaching to a test, and that’s not on the test because that doesn’t get you a job.
 So, I’m not sure.
 I mean, I was having a conversation about why music and art aren’t taught in school.
 With a, a retired Philadelphia school district teacher.
+So yeah, it’s just not on the test. it’s not in the job description.

 Roberta: Right.
 Not valued information.

 Ryan: Yeah.
-Chat.
-GPT does not care if you play the clarinet.
-So but if you can program an R or rust or know what those two things are, then probably.
+Chat GPT does not care if you play the clarinet.
+But if you can program in R or rust or know what those two things are, then probably.
 Yeah.
-So then I went to the Hirshhornbecause Basquiat and Banksy have a, not even a group show, not even a show.

-There was like six pieces combined and, and they were in the basement in one small corner room, and it’s only through the end of or, or like the 26th of October.
+So then I went to the Hirshhorn because Basquiat and Banksy have a show, not even a show.
+There were like six pieces combined and, and they were in the basement in one small corner room, and it’s only through the the 26th of October.
 So I thought, oh, I don’t have a lot of time if I want to go see it.
 And so I went to go see it.
 It was kind of a nothing show.
-Totally Passover bull.
+Not at all that interesting stuff.
+A few pieces I’ve seen before, but much smaller works.
+But, it was kind of fun to see them enlarged.

 Roberta: It’s really weird.
-It seems like it’s a show that was put together because it has two B named artists.
+It seems like it’s a show that was put together because it has two B-named artists.
 And they both were street artists, but there is no commonality between their subject matters at all.

-Ryan: Well this one actually, this was, one, the two main pieces were one was a, a Basquiat piece, and then the other was a, like a Banksy comment on that piece.
-So it, he, it looked like a wheat paste on top of a Banksy piece Basquiat piece.
+Ryan: Well the two main pieces were, one was a Basquiat piece, and then the other was a Banksy comment on that piece.
+So it looked like a wheat paste on top of a Basquiat piece.
 So they were very much twins and they, they were fairly pointed at one another.
+And I thought that was interesting.
+But again, it was just like two walls.
+And that was it.

 Ryan: No.